SketchupRequirements

 If you for example have an observer that assigns a material to new faces then the user would still expect to undo this in a single operation.

-To achieve this, set the fourth argument in model.start_operation
+To achieve this, set the fourth argument in model.start_operation to

-in order to chain your observer operation to the previous
+true in order to chain your observer operation to the previous

 operation.